Study 17 (continued) into the cause(s) of

 Reaction to this new concept was mixed:

 - Some in the lesbian, gay and bisexual community are unhappy because they feel that a scientific investigation is not needed to justify who they are.
 Some are alarmed because the study might lead to a test for homosexuality, perhaps even one that could be performed on a fetus.
 That might motivate some parents to choose to terminate the pregnancy.
-It might also be developed into a screening test for children and adults.
+It might also be developed into a homosexual and bisexual screening test for children and adults.

 - Some in the scientific community have expressed strong interest in conducting experiments that will test the concept and show whether it is valid.
 3